Suburbanization: Impact on urban industry

 The days of industry dominating the urban cores of cities are diminishing as population decentralization of urban centers increases.
 Companies increasingly look to build industrial parks in less populated areas, largely for more modern buildings and ample parking, as well as to appease the popular desire to work in less congested areas.
-Government economic policies that provide incentives for companies to build new structures and lack of incentives to build on Brownfield land also contribute to the flight of industrial development from major cities to surrounding suburban areas.
+Government economic policies that provide incentives for companies to build new structures and lack of incentives to build on Brownfield land, also contribute to the flight of industrial development from major cities to surrounding suburban areas.
 As suburban industrial development becomes increasingly more profitable, it becomes less financially attractive to build in high-density areas.
 Another impact of industry leaving the city is the reduction of buffer zones separating metropolitan areas, industrial parks and surrounding suburban residential areas.
 As this land becomes more economically relevant, the value of such properties very often increases, causing many undeveloped landowners to sell their land.

 Consequences on infrastructure

 As America continues to sprawl, the cost of the required water lines, sewer lines, and roads could cost more than $21,000 per residential and non-residential development unit, costing the American government $1.12 trillion between 2005 and 2030.
 Along with the costs of infrastructure, existing infrastructure suffers, as most of the government's money that is dedicated to improving infrastructure goes to paying for the new necessities in areas further out from the urban core.
-As a result, the government will often forgo maintenance on previously built infrastructure.
+As a result, the government will often forego maintenance on previously built infrastructure.

 Real estate development costs

-For residential properties, suburbanization allows lower prices, so people can drive until they can find an area in which they can afford to buy a home.
-These areas may lack urban infrastructure such as parks and public transit.
-Prices of homes downtown usually decrease as well to compete with the inexpensive homes in the suburbs.
+In the United States, prospective home buyers will often drive farther into the suburbs until they can find an area in which they can afford a home.
+This concept is colloquially known as "drive until you qualify."

-One of the main benefits of living in the suburbs is that one gets a much larger piece of land than in the city.
-Thus, bigger lots mean fewer lots and suburbanization leads to less intense development of real estate.
+Suburban lots are typically larger than urban lots.
+Thus, bigger lots often mean fewer lots and suburbanization can lead to less dense real estate development.

 Fiscal impact

-The fiscal deficit grows as a result of suburbanization, mainly because in less densely populated areas, property taxes tend to be lower.
-Also, because of the typical spread pattern of suburban housing, the lack of variety of housing types, and the greater distance between homes, real estate development and public service costs increase, which in turn increase the deficit of upper levels of government.
+Public deficits can often grow as a result of suburbanization, mainly because property taxes tend to be lower in less densely populated areas.
+Also, because of decentralization, lack of variety of housing types, and greater distances between homes, real estate development and public service costs tend to increase, which in turn increases the deficit of upper levels of government.
+Suburbanization often resulted in lower tax revenues for cities, leading to a reduction in the quality of public services due to the exodus of wealthier populations.

-Conversely, for the cities it meant lower tax incomes, which meant less money for amenities, including libraries and schools, because the people who stayed were lower-income, and because of relative de-population.